foopod/locked-away/README.md

 #buildJSON.py

-Now with a simple python script to compile all the entries in the story folder into a json that is easily loaded in.
+Now with a simple python script to compile all the markdown diary entries in the story folder into a json that is easily loaded in.

 #Story Ideas